 There are some general rules that apply in all circumstances.
 Please review the following:

-1. Generally, you need to have a license to sell food in Minnesota.
+1. You need to have a license to sell food in Minnesota unless you meet an exclusion or exemption.
 The definition of “sell” is broad under Minnesota law – “sell” can also mean hold, transfer, or give away, even if no money is exchanged.

-2. All food facility operations are subject to health and safety regulations, regardless if a license is required.
+2. All food businesses are subject to health and safety regulations, regardless of whether or not a food license is required.

 3. You must meet with an inspector before getting a license application.
-You cannot get a license online.
-The only exception is for a special event license.
+License applications are not available online.
+The only exception is for a Special Event Food Stand license.

-4. If you plan to manufacture meat products to wholesale, you must meet special requirements and a meat inspector must be present at the time you manufacture the product.
+4. If you plan to manufacture meat products to wholesale (sell to other businesses/organizations), you must meet special requirements, and a meat inspector must be present at the time you manufacture the product.

-5. If you plan to sell food at a retail location, you will need a facility plan review and inspection before licensing.
+5. If you plan to sell food at a retail location, you may need a facility plan review and inspection before licensing.

-6. If you handle seafood, make juice, or pickle, bottle, or can food, you will need special training before you can be licensed.
+6. If you handle seafood, make juice, or pickle, bottle, or can food, you may need special training before you can be licensed.

-7. Restaurants, caterers, and food trucks that serve ready-to-eat meal items or beverages are licensed by the Minnesota Department of Health (MDH), not the MDA.
-You can find more information at the MDH food licensing web site.
+7. Restaurants, caterers, and food trucks that primarily serve ready-to-eat meal items or beverages, prepared or served onsite per customer order, are licensed by the Minnesota Department of Health (MDH) or a local health agency, not the MDA.
+You can find more information on the MDH food licensing website.

-8. There are a few exclusions and exemptions to the food licensing requirement and, generally, you cannot sell food made from your home.
-Exceptions to this rule include Cottage Food Producers and those selling Product of the Farm or Garden.
+8. There are a few exclusions and exemptions to the food licensing requirement.
+Generally, you cannot sell food made from your home, but exceptions to this rule include cottage food producers and those selling products of the farm or garden.
 Please note that local zoning requirements may also prevent you from selling food from your home.
-Cottage food registration is not a license and those wishing to produce cottage food must be registered with the MDA.
+A cottage food producer registration is not a food license, and those wishing to produce cottage foods must be registered with the MDA.<

 Pre-Consultation Questionnaire

 If you have further questions, please fill out the following web form for a referral to the MDA Licensing Liaison.
-We can follow up with most requests within two business days.
+We can follow up with most requests within five business days.
 Please allow for more time during high-volume licensing seasons.
-Submissions are being reviewed by MDA staff at this time, but response may be delayed due to COVID-19.
-Review MDA's response to COVID-19, for more information.

-Please fill out your contact information and answer these questions about your business as thoroughly as you are able.
+Please fill out your contact information and answer these questions about your business.

 Name